 It’s no secret that Bonaire is a paradise for nature enthusiasts.
 This sun-drenched island is known for its flamingos, stunning landscapes, and rich underwater world.
 But there’s yet another gem that brings color to our tropical island: Bonaire’s hummingbirds.
 Admire these remarkable little birds in our photo blog.

 Would you like to see the hummingbirds in action during your vacation in Bonaire?
-Your guide will be happy to point them out to you during one of our island tours or customized birdwatching tour.
+Your guide will be happy to point them out to you during one of our island tours or our customized Birdwatching Tour.

 Text continues below…